-EarthWays offers personalized presentations on a variety of topics including (but not limited to) energy efficiency, renewable energy, waste reduction, recycling, composting, air quality, and household hazardous waste.
+EarthWays Center offers personalized presentations on a variety of topics including (but not limited to) energy efficiency, renewable energy, waste reduction, recycling, composting, air quality, and household hazardous waste.
 Sample lessons could include:

+- Climate Change

+- Careers in Sustainability

 - Design a Blade for a Windmill

 - Solar Energy

-- · School Energy Audit
+- School Energy Audit

 - Energy Sources and Forms

 - Sustainability 101

-Capacity: Each class accommodates up to 30 students; multiple classes can be booked to accommodate larger groups for additional fees; length of program: 1-3 hours.
+Each class accommodates up to 30 students; multiple classes can be booked to accommodate larger groups for additional fees.
+Pricing varies depending on the length of program and topic.

-For more information regarding participation in the Personalized Sustainable Classroom Presentation Program, contact EarthWays' Education Coordinator at earthways.edu@mobot.org or call (314) 577-0281.
+For more information, contact the Sustainability Education team at earthways.edu@mobot.org or call (314) 577-0281.